Effective Date: January 28, 2010

 (7) Conducts appropriate periodic IMS reviews and assessments, reconciliations, comparisons and trending of data, and other auditing and assessment activities to effect change and continual improvement.
 Monitoring shall include assessment of the quality of performance over time and assurance that the findings of audits and other reviews are promptly resolved.

 This NPD is applicable to NASA Headquarters (HQ) and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This NPD also applies to the Jet Propulsion Laboratory (JPL), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.
+This NPD also applies to the Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center (FFRDC), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.

 a.
 15 U.S.C. º272 note (Utilization of Consensus Standards by Federal Agencies), National Technnology Transfer and Advancement Act of 1995, Section 12(d) (Pub.
 L. 104-113, as amended by Pub.
 L. 107-107).